Broseph9972/Timagotchi-Pro/README.md

 | 1        | Battery                | $0.99  | https://www.aliexpress.us/item/3256802733222186.html?spm=a2g0o.productlist.main.2.573662c3rEHzeH&algo_pvid=776a5850-4451-4f10-b9ac-21b38e442e2a&algo_exp_id=776a5850-4451-4f10-b9ac-21b38e442e2a-1&pdp_ext_f=%7B%22order%22%3A%221283%22%2C%22eval%22%3A%221%22%2C%22fromPage%22%3A%22search%22%7D&pdp_npi=6%40dis%21USD%2112.94%210.99%21%21%2112.94%210.99%21%402101d49617782838741088519ed7e7%2112000028368881594%21sea%21US%210%21ABX%211%210%21n_tag%3A-29910%3Bd%3A88f1f0e6%3Bm03_new_user%3A-29895%3BpisId%3A5000000203520967&curPageLogUid=4m6JpZeIsJ89&utparam-url=scene%3Asearch%7Cquery_from%3A%7Cx_object_id%3A1005002919536938%7C_p_origin_prod%3A |
 | 1        | Screen                 | $11.99 | https://www.waveshare.com/product/displays/lcd-oled/lcd-oled-3/1.47inch-touch-lcd.htm                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 |          | Total                  | $32.03 |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |

-To use it simply use the 5 buttons like a d-pad and use the middle button to select. the ui is pretty intuitive.

-# Assembly

-To assemble it it simply Solder the buttons, capacitors, screen connector, xiao, speaker, and JST for battery on, then use the FPC cable from the screen, bend it in a "Z" so it fits in the connectors the right way and also plug in the battery it should automatically charge via usb-c. once the pcb is done, to assemble the cad first plug in the battery, then insert said battery into battery container. then insert the pcb, followed by the buttons on top of the casing.

 This is a project for Hack Club Fallout.